-1.4.
-Exercises

-excellent reasons why we would want this to be true10, but the most compelling reason is: This is how factorial is defined, and if you don't like it then go make your own function.
+Note that 0! = 1.
+Some people don't like this.
+There are excellent reasons why we would want this to be true10, but the most compelling reason is: People that use factorials want it to be defined this way, and if you don't like it then go make your own function.
+If your function turns out to be useful or better, it might catch on.